Days of Glory (2006 film): Cast

+Production

+Filming lasted 18 weeks.
+Several battle scenes were shot near Ouarzazate and featured soldiers of the Moroccan Army as extras.
+The film was also shot in studios in Ouarzazate, in Agadir for the boat scenes, and on location in the south of France, including in Beaucaire (Gard) and Tarascon (Bouches-du-Rhône), for the liberation scenes, then in the Vosges and around the Alsace–Lorraine border.
+The snowy mountain scenes meant to take place in the Vosges were, in reality, filmed in Morocco.
+In the Vosges, filming took place between the villages of Bains-les-Bains and Fontenoy-le-Château.
+Filming also took place Faucogney-et-la-Mer, in the Haute-Saône department, where the streets in the village center were covered with sand.

 Modern relevance

 While each has his own motives, these native Africans have enlisted to fight for a France they have never seen.
 In the words of Le Chant des Africains the four actors sing within the film, "we come from the colonies to save the motherland, we come from afar to die, we are the men of Africa."
 The film shows a complex depiction of their treatment in an army organisation prejudiced in favour of the European French.

 The discrimination by the French authorities against these soldiers continued as successive French governments froze the war pensions of these indigenous veterans when their countries became independent.
 The closing credits of the film state that, despite the ruling that war pensions should be paid in full, successive French administrations since 2002 had not done so.
 It was only after the film's release that the government policy was changed to bring foreign combatant pensions into line with what French veterans are paid.
 But, as of 2010, no war pension in arrears (almost 40 years) have been considered.

 In 2009, the BBC published documentary evidence that showed black colonial soldiers - who together with North African troops made up around two-thirds of Free French forces - were deliberately removed from the units that led the Allied advance to liberate Paris in 1944.
 General Charles de Gaulle made it clear that he wanted Free French troops to enter the French capital first.
 In response Allied Command therefore insisted that all black soldiers should be replaced by European and North African ones from other French units.